 The wind decided to blow on Sunday so we delayed our start till 4:30.
 Like wine, best to wait till the snow is ready to ski, otherwise the crust tends to disturb a perfectly good descent.
-The track was in so we followed the yellow brick road and depoted the skis at 12,500' due to big, open crevasses and increasingly icy conditions.
+The track was in so we followed the yellow brick road and depoted the skis at 12,500' due to big, open crevasses and increa

 The route traversed all the way across the Winthrop glacier which added a lot of extra travel which allowed the 40+ mile an hour winds to pummel us that much longer.
 Sally pondered the value of the summit versus the skiing.
 At almost 14,000' she decided that she was too close to the top and would suffer the rest of the way.